FredrikBixo/practice-midterm-skeleton-17/Theory-Questions.md

 }
 ```

-- [ ] The interface should be a class instead
+- [n ] The interface should be a class instead
-- [ ] The stack index should be a generic index, so it doesn't limit the interface
+- [ n] The stack index should be a generic index, so it doesn't limit the interface
-- [ ] The interface exposes too much internal complexity, breaking the abstraction layer
+- [y] The interface exposes too much internal complexity, breaking the c layer
-- [ ] The interface should inherit from other interfaces to be more usable
+- [ n] The interface should inherit from other interfaces to be more usable

 ### Question 12

 You are tasked with modifying code a coworker wrote several years ago.
 The code does not match your preferred coding style.
 You should...

-- [ ] Write code that matches the old code's style
+- [ n] Write code that matches the old code's style
-- [ ] Reformat the whole file to your coding style
+- [ n] Reformat the whole file to your coding style
-- [ ] Leave the old code alone, but use the new format on lines of code that you change
+- [y ] Leave the old code alone, but use the new format on lines of code that you change
-- [ ] Do whatever you want, it's old code anyway
+- [ n] Do whatever you want, it's old code anyway

 ### Question 13

 Which of the following are appropriate uses of an issue tracker (e.g. GitHub Issues in your SwEng project repositories) for a given server application called `InventoryServer`?

-- [ ] Storing documentation about the API of `InventoryServer` for external developers
+- [n] Storing documentation about the API of `InventoryServer` for external developers
-- [ ] Tracking new features for `InventoryServer`
+- [y] Tracking new features for `InventoryServer`
-- [ ] Tracking user interface bugs in `InventoryApp`, an Android app that communicates with `InventoryServer`
+- [n] Tracking user interface bugs in `InventoryApp`, an Android app that communicates with `InventoryServer`
-- [ ] Assigning issues to team members so everyone knows who is responsible for each piece of functionality
+- [y] Assigning issues to team members so everyone knows who is responsible for each piece of functionality

 ### Question 14

 When should you ask other members of your team to review your code?

-- [ ] After everybody has finished their task for the sprint
+- [n] After everybody has finished their task for the sprint
-- [ ] After finishing every method you need to write
+- [n] After finishing every method you need to write
-- [ ] After finishing one chunk of functionality
+- [y] After finishing one chunk of functionality
-- [ ] Never; the other members should take the initiative to review it
+- [n] Never; the other members should take the initiative to review it

 ### Question 15

 You are part of a team of four people who collaborate on code in a Git repository.
 Which of the following practices should be _avoided_?

-- [ ] have everyone in the team work on their own branch
+- [n] have everyone in the team work on their own branch
-- [ ] have some people working directly on master and some others on dedicated branches
+- [y] have some people working directly on master and some others on dedicated branches
-- [ ] keep all branches in sync with master (e.g., by merging)
+- [n] keep all branches in sync with master (e.g., by merging)
-- [ ] merging feature branches into other feature branches before either has been merged into master
+- [y] merging feature branches into other feature branches before either has been merged into master

 ### Question 16

 What are Git pull requests used for?

-- [ ] to ease peer reviewing
+- [y] to ease peer reviewing
-- [ ] to keep the code clean and tidy
+- [y] to keep the code clean and tidy
-- [ ] to be able to see changes before merging these into master
+- [y] to be able to see changes before merging these into master
-- [ ] because this is the only way to put changes into the master branch
+- [n] because this is the only way to put changes into the master branch
-- [ ] because, you know, I was told to, but I don’t really know what it is...
+- [n] because, you know, I was told to, but I don’t really know what it is...

 ### Question 17

 Choose the best set of variable names (only one answer possible):

-- [ ] i, errs, c, a
+- [n ] i, errs, c, a
-- [ ] i, errors, complete, alpha
+- [n ] i, errors, complete, alpha
-- [ ] i, numErrors, isRequestComplete, alpha
+- [y] i, numErrors, isRequestComplete, alpha
-- [ ] index, numberOfErrorsReceivedFromDatabaseServer, isRequestCompleteYet, angleForRotationInRadians
+- [ n] index, numberOfErrorsReceivedFromDatabaseServer, isRequestCompleteYet, angleForRotationInRadians